-The actuarial methods and assumptions used to set the actuarially determined contributions for the Fiscal Year 2016-2017 were derived from the June 30, 2014 funding valuation report as follows:
+The actuarial method and assumptions used to set the actuarially determined contributions for the Fiscal Year 2017-2018 were derived from the June 30, 2015 funding valuation report as follows:

 Actuarial Cost Method Entry Age Normal Amortization Method/Period See note 17) Defined Benefit Pension Plan, for related information.
 The amortization method and periods are based on the June 30, 2014 Funding Valuation Report.
 Asset Valuation Method See note 17) Defined Benefit Pension Plan, for related information.
 The market value of assets are based on the June 30, 2014 Funding Valuation Report.
 Inflation 2.75% Salary Increases Varies by Entry Age and Service Payroll Growth 3% Investment Rate of Return 7.5% Net of Pension Plan Investment and Administrative Expenses; includes Inflation.
-Retirement Age See note 17) Defined Benefit Pension Plan, for related information.
-The probabilities of Retirement are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
-Mortality See note 17) Defined Benefit Pension Plan, for related information.
-The probabilities of mortality are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
-Pre -retirement and Post-retirement mortality rates include 20 years of projected mortality improvement using Scale BB published by the Society of Actuaries.
+Retirement Age The probabilities of Retirement are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
+Mortality The probabilities of mortality are based on the 2014 CalPERS Experience Study for the period from 1997 to 2011.
+Pre-retirement and Post-retirement mortality rates include 20 years of projected mortality improvement using Scale BB published by the Society of Actuaries.

-\ The fiscal year ended December 31, 2014 was the first year of implementation.
+^{} The fiscal year ended December 31, 2014 was the first year of implementation.
 Information for the last 10 years is not available.